 As this object would be installed in the interior, I thought that it would serve well as a protection symbol for the house.

-Based on the scheme of embroidery, I started to work with the paper sketches and 3d modeling in 3d Max.
+Based on the scheme of embroidery, I started to work with the paper sketches, printed on the best sublimation printer available at the university, and 3d modeling in 3d Max.
 Since I was planning to work with 3D technologies, my sketches also had to be in 3D.
 It also is easier to plan the shape of the final object if you have 3d model.
 I separated “stitches” from its base and decided to print them separately.

 This machine is not easy to use, but it has some great advantages which I could utilize.
 The large printing bed (printing space) which is 400/260/190 mm which gave me an opportunity to print bigger sized objects.